AFL Draft Combine: European Combine

-The European Combine is held in Dublin and overseen by AFL International Talent Manager Tadhg Kennelly, a former player for the Sydney Swans who was originally drafted from Ireland.
-Among those who try out, a large proportion are Gaelic footballers.
-The skill set of Gaelic football is considered similar to that of AFL.
+The European Combine has been held annually since 2010 and overseen by the AFL.
+Since 2015, it has been run by International Talent Manager Tadhg Kennelly, a former player for the Sydney Swans who was originally drafted from Ireland.

+All of the early trials were held in Dublin.
+Among those who try out, a large proportion are Gaelic footballers, as the skill set of Gaelic football is considered similar to that of AFL.
+Unlike the key positions sought from US and New Zealand athletes, AFL clubs are typically searching Ireland's gaelic talent for running midfielders and attacking (rebound) defenders.
 The two best-performing participants at the combine are then given the opportunity to attend the AFL National Combine.
-Sean Hurley, Paddy Brophy, Daniel Flynn, Ciarán Byrne, Ciarán Sheehan and Cian Hanley are some notable people who have previously attended the combine.